Chris Loder

-Christopher Lionel John Loder (born 5 September 1981) is a British Conservative Party politician who has been the MP for West Dorset since the 2019 general election.
-He succeeded Sir Oliver Letwin, who was elected as a Conservative but sat as an independent after having the whip removed in September 2019 and did not stand for reelection.
-West Dorset can be considered a safe seat, having only ever elected Conservative MPs.
+Christopher Lionel John Loder (born 5 September 1981) is a British Conservative politician who served as the Member of Parliament (MP) for West Dorset from 2019 to 2024.

-Early life
+Early life and career

-Loder was born in Sherborne in September 1981.
+Christopher Loder was born on 5 September 1981 in Sherborne.
 He grew up near Folke in Dorset on his parents' farm and attended The Gryphon School in Sherborne.
 Aged 18, he joined South West Trains as a train guard.
 He stayed in the rail industry, rising to becoming head of new trains for South Western Railway, until his election to Parliament in 2019.

 Political career

 Loder became parish clerk for Bishops Caundle in 1998, and was awarded the young person's merit award for commitment to the local community.
 He was elected to West Dorset District Council to represent the ward of Cam Vale in a 2013 by-election.
 The district was subject to a boundary review and Loder was not re-elected in 2015 when the seat became a two-member ward.
 Loder was chairman of West Dorset Conservatives for more than three years until August 2019.

+Parliamentary career

+At the 2019 general election, Loder was elected to Parliament as MP for West Dorset with 55.1% of the vote and a majority of 14,106.

-He is a member of the Common Sense Group which represents the socially conservative wing of the Conservative Party.
+He was a member of the Common Sense Group which represents the socially conservative wing of the Conservative Party.
 Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Loder was among the signatories of a letter to The Daily Telegraph in November 2020 from the Common Sense Group.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".

+Loder attracted controversy in February 2022, when he implied police should not prioritise investigating the death of a white-tailed eagle, after it emerged he received a £14,000 donation from Ilchester Estates, who operate shoots in his constituency.
+The police investigation was later abruptly closed.

+In February 2024, Loder was re-selected as the Conservative candidate for West Dorset at the 2024 general election, but lost the seat to Liberal Democrat challenger Edward Morello by 26,999 votes to 19,210, a margin of 7,789.
+Notably this historic defeat meant that he became the first Conservative ever to have lost in West Dorset since the constituency was created in 1885.